 I hope to spare my children my own mistakes, and that they know they can come to me after making their own.

 My oldest (almost 4 y/o) child is obsessed with stories.
 Made up, Maked Up, or true.
 Personal or global.
-And, especially over the past year, “sick stories.”
+And, especially recently, “sick stories.”
 It’s oddly reassuring to realize how few of our own sick stories we remember.
 I hope our daughters remember little of the sickness and the stumbles, and more of the sunny or significant moments in between.

 When our children tell stories, I hope there’s appreciation and understanding for how we did things, for the choices we made (at least some of them).
 But also that they don’t feel constrained by our actions and choices.
 That seeing our attempts at equitable parenting helps them conceptualize the roles that suit them best.